Jesse Kriel retains captaincy despite Siya Kolisi declared fit to play

-Springbok coach Rassie Erasmus stuck to his tried and tested combinations for their third Castle Lager Rugby Championship encounter against the All Blacks at Eden Park in Auckland on Saturday, making only four changes to the starting team that beat the Wallabies in Cape Town, with Jesse Kriel retaining the captaincy.
-The match will kick-off at 9:00am (SA time).
+Springbok coach Rassie Erasmus stuck to his tried and tested combinations for their third Castle Lager Rugby Championship encounter against the All Blacks at Eden Park in Auckland on Saturday.

+Erasmus made only four changes to the starting team that beat the Wallabies in Cape Town, with Jesse Kriel retaining the captaincy.
+The match will kick off at 9am (SA time).

+Erasmus handed the captaincy to Kriel, even though Siya Kolisi was declared fit to play on Saturday.

 “At that stage, Jesse had already been told he would be the captain, and it was only fair for us to keep things that way.

-He’s a great leader and one of the core players in our team.
-His communication with the referee and his teammates is good, and he leads by example in the way he plays, so he deserves this opportunity.
+“He’s a great leader and one of the core players in our team.
+His communication with the referee and his teammates is excellent, and he sets an example in his play, making him deserving of this opportunity.

 “It will also be a big occasion for him to captain the team against the All Blacks for the first time, so we are proud of Jesse, and we know he’ll carry this responsibility with great pride.”

-Zoning in on the match, Erasmus expected it to be an emotionally charged encounter and a huge battle all around.
+Zoning in on the match, Erasmus expects it to be an emotionally charged encounter and a huge battle all around.

 “Matches between the Springboks and All Blacks are always intense, and we know neither team will hold back,” said Erasmus.